voxel51/fiftyone/docs/source/user_guide/app.rst

 next and previous frame, respectively.

-All of the same options in the image settings are available in video, as well as the "Use frame number" option to show frame stamp instead of the time stamp.
-Th default setting for ``Use frame number`` can also configured in the :ref:`App config <app-config>`.
+All of the same options in the image settings are available in video, as well as the ``Use frame number``  option to show frame stamp instead of the time stamp and ``Loop video``.
+The default setting for using frame numbers and looping can also configured in the :ref:`App config <app-config>`.

 Playback rate and volume are also available in the video controls HUD to right of the play/pause button.
 Clicking on one of the icons resets the setting to